 - Controls buttons that can be used to increase\decrease volume, skip tracks and pause and resume playback

-- It incorporates an OLED display that show now playing informations (only PRO version)
+- It incorporates an OLED display that show now playing informations (only Standard and PRO version)

-- It comes in 2 versions: basic and pro (see table later)
+- It comes in 3 versions: basic, standard and pro (see table later)

 - Works great with Volumio: just select the I2S DAC NanoSound and install its companion plugin

 Long story short: if you’re looking for the most convenient way to control Volumio, there you have it!
 This convenience give you a true consumer electronics experience, while keeping the full customisation and flexibility of Raspberry Pi.

 A lovely all-in-one music box solution for your Raspberry PI that adds everything you’d need, it sounds good as well!

 - 192kHz Sampling Rate / 24bit Resolution Burr-Brown DAC for best sound quality